🔇 Muting your tests

 Muted tests will not be replayed.

-The same guide apply for unmuting test(s).
+The same guide applies for unmuting test(s).
 Buttons will be reversed in that case.